 Please note that the entry requirements listed are only valid for British citizens.
 All other nationalities should check with the relevant embassy/consulate for advice.
 Regarding any inoculations or health precautions that may be needed, Cox & Kings recommends that you consult your GP or travel clinic for personal advice.

-Changes to requirements and recommendations: The above information is accurate at the time of publication (July 2014).
+Changes to requirements and recommendations: The above information is accurate at the time of publication (May 2019).
 Cox & Kings will advise you before accepting your booking should there be any subsequent changes to the above recommendations and requirements.
 You should contact your GP or visit the MASTA (Medical Advice Service for Travellers Abroad) website at www.masta-travel-health.com where you can receive professional advice as well as arrange any vaccinations.
 Further country-specific useful health advice for travellers can be found via the NHS and FCO.